craftingcity/The-Known-World/Prenotes Jan 16 26.md

 #### Into the Vault
 Well, okay - look at the map we made earlier, and run the baddies strong.
 This is GoA / GoW best of, so we can go full hog - .

+They found a new bag in the Vault, there was a Secret Hunk of Metal, a Secret Shortsword, and a Secret Gold Ring.

 #### Into Baator
 We can *planeshift* using Soarsia's soul as the anchor, or we can Planeswalk there.
 In either case, we're going to [[Avernus]] first.